pixsil/cache-guard-trait/README.md

 }
 ```

-The snipped checks if it has an cached version in the cache array of the trait.
+The snipped checks if it has a cached version in the cache array of the trait.
 This is based on the function name and the parameters.
-If there isnt a cached version it will automaticly run the function and stores the output in the cache array.
+If there isn't a cached version, it will automatically run the function and stores the output in the cache array.

 ## Example

-An full Laravel example.
-Not realy an heavy function, but you get the point.
+A full Laravel example.
+Not really a heavy function, but you get the point.

 ```php
 <?php